Top five ways to prepare for an accounting interview

 Relating back to a situation where your input helped save the business money, reduce costs or solved an analytical problem will help you stand out against other candidates interviewing for the role.
 This will also validate the points highlighted in your resume.

 Hiring managers are particularly interested in seeing candidates who can demonstrate their skills by drawing from specific experiences.
+And don't forget to avoid those basic errors when writing your resume!

 Prepare your own questions